-Tom Kerridge’s second site, the Coach, was 2016’s Highest New Entry on the Estrella Damm Top 50 Gastropubs list and has maintained its position in the top 10 for a second year.
+Tom Kerridge’s second site, the Coach, was 2016’s Highest New Entry on the Estrella Damm Top 50 Gastropubs list and has maintained a strong position on the Top 50 list since.

 The site, a sleek, modern bistro-style pub that sits just down the road from Kerridge’s double Michelin-starred pub the Hand & Flowers in Marlow, is a force to be reckoned with and was awarded its own Michelin star in 2017, which it has held on to since.

-But while Kerridge’s name may draw customers in from further afield, thanks to his celebrity chops, the Coach’s former chef-patron Nick Beardshaw was the real superstar.
+But while Kerridge’s name may draw customers in from further afield, thanks to his celebrity chops, newly appointed head chef Sarah Hayward is ensuring the venue’s culinary credentials exceed expectations.

-The Coach offers a range of small, tapas-style dishes, perfect for sharing (or pigging out on alone) at an affordable price.
+The Coach offers a range of small, tapas-style dishes, perfect for sharing (or pigging out on alone) at a reasonable price.
 At the centre of the operation is the pub’s glorious rotisserie.

 And thanks to Kerridge’s no-reservations policy, the pub is often filled with Marlow residents enjoying a pint or watching sports.
 In spirit, the Coach is well and truly a local pub.

-Its food rivals high-end restaurants and was awarded a Bib Gourmand for exceptional cuisine at an affordable price by the Michelin Guide last year.
+Its food rivals high-end restaurants and was awarded a Bib Gourmand for exceptional cuisine at an affordable price by the Michelin Guide in 2020.

-Menu highlights have included the Coach burger with smoked brisket and West Country cheddar; sea bream fillet with braised leeks and parmesan velouté; chicken Kiev with cauliflower cheese; and mushroom ‘risotto’ Claude Bosi.
+Menu highlights have included the Coach burger with pulled pork and dill pickle; salt cod Scotch egg with red pepper puree and Iberico Chorizo; and mushroom ‘risotto’ Claude Bosi.